c0nD/FluffyBOT/README.md

 ## Lessons Learned 👨‍🏫

 This project has taught me a LOT.
-From how the Discord API works, managing every single edge case I could think of: I see this as the most valuable project I've taken on.
+From how the Discord API works, to managing every single edge case I could think of: I see this as the most valuable project I've taken on.

 I feel much more confident when reading documentation and formulating ways to ask the right